WebDevJasonCameron/LearningWebDev_Bootstrap/README.md

 ## 2022 02 26 | Intro
 This Repo is my study into the Bootstrapt framework.
 My first intro to BS was through CodeUp coding bootcamp.
 Now, I will dive a bit further using several tutorials found through Udemy, LinkedIn Learning, and others.
 This weekend, I will be running through the LI Leraning Bootstrap 5 Essential Training tutorial by Ray Villalobos.
 This is a four plus hour lesson plan that will likely take me the next two days.
 Any LL will be posted here and in my CodeUp Repor (for quick ref).

+### 1200 | Quick Notes
+Code and mats can be found at www.raybo.org/slides_bootstrap5